GeoSurf review

 For session IPs, the port is always 8000 as they connect through a username and password that’s listed below the gateway address.

 GeoSurf offers several mechanisms for using the generated gateway.
-You can send your requests through GeoSurf’s API or integrate it with third-party software and bots.
+You can send your requests through GeoSurf’s API- or integrate it with third-party software and bots.

-According to GeoSurf, its proxies are great for ad verification, sales intelligence, and copping sneakers, and we’d agree.
+According to GeoSurf, its proxies are great for ad verification, sales intelligence, and purchasing sneakers, and we’d agree.
 GeoSurf doesn’t offer a trial as much, but you can ask for one during the onboarding process to explore the service and see if it works for you.

 Mayank Sharma